spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 This cluster profile deploys the [Hello Universe](https://github.com/spectrocloud/hello-universe) application using a pack.
 Click on the **hellouniverse 1.1.3** layer.
 The pack manifest editor appears.

 Click on **Presets** on the right-hand side.
-This pack has the following two configured presets.

-1. **Disable Hello Universe API** configures the [_hello-universe_](https://github.com/spectrocloud/hello-universe) application as a standalone frontend application.
-This is the default preset selection.
-2. **Enable Hello Universe API** configures the [_hello-universe_](https://github.com/spectrocloud/hello-universe) application as a three-tier application with a frontend, API server, and Postgres database.
+You can learn more about the pack presets on the pack README, which is available in the Palette UI.
 Select the **Enable Hello Universe API** preset.
-The pack manifest changes according to this preset.
+The pack manifest changes accordingly.

 ![Screenshot of pack presets](/getting-started/aws/getting-started_scale-secure-cluster_pack-presets.webp)